 TurboTax Pro Tip: If you are filling out a T2125 form, make sure you deduct QuickBooks Self-Employed or TurboTax as a business expense.

-Once you sign up for QuickBooks Self-Employed (QBSE), here is how to categorize your purchase of QuickBooks Self-Employed as an expense:
+Once you sign up for QuickBooks Self-Employed, here is how to categorize your purchase of QuickBooks Self-Employed as an expense:

 - Sign in to your QuickBooks account.